Tahul/sfc-composer/README.md

 Learn more about all the usages by looking at [the tests](/test/index.test.ts)!

+### ⚙️ How MagicSFC works

+When using the `parse` function, `MagicSFC` will split the supplied component using your framework native tooling.

+The parsing result will be splitted into a standard format recognizing `templates`, `scripts` and `styles` blocks.

+Each of these block will preserve the original shape from the parser, but will also expose all the relevant [MagicString](https://www.npmjs.com/package/magic-string) functions.

+You also get access to `_loc` and `_source` on every block, which are standard copies of the block positioning and content.

+Each of these function, when called, will both apply your changes on the local block.

+When calling `result`, you will get the `code` as a string, and an appropriate `SourceMap` object.

 ### ⚙️ createSFC functions

 Frameworks exports a `createSfc` function that makes generating SFCs programatically easier.